We are Scripture Union Northern Ireland

 SUNI will never sell your data to anyone else, nor do we share your data with other organisations for their marketing purposes.
 We don’t share your data in ways you would not expect and we are transparent about who we plan to share your data with and why, but we may also have to share your data if there are legal reasons to do so e.g. with the police regarding suspected fraud or with social services in relation to child protection.

-We generally store data within the European Economic Area, but if one of our third parties needs to transfer it outside the EEA we will have checked that adequate levels of privacy protection, in line with UK data protection law, are in place e.g. by choosing an organisation in the US which has been certified under the EU–US Privacy Shield Framework.
+Most of our Third Parties store data within the European Economic Area, but where one of our third parties is based outside the EEA or needs to transfer data outside the EEA we will have carried out a risk assessment to ensure that adequate levels of privacy protection, in line with UK data protection law, are in place.

 It is SUNI’s policy to obtain parental permission for children at camps and missions and permission from young people at events like Making Your Mark, to take photographs/videos which may be used in SUNI publicity (e.g. in the following year’s brochure, on websites, on SUNI social media posts etc).
 At events there will be a poster displayed explaining that we might be taking photos/videos, and signposting